-Old Faithful Geyser; one of the biggest and most visited of geysers in the Park
+Old Faithful Geyser; one of the biggest and most visited geysers in the Park

 All around Yellowstone water are highly represented and if you're into Falls Yellowstone will deliver!
-The most popular falls to visit when trekking are the Lower Yellowstone River Falls, Mystic Falls, Artist Point, South Rim, Moose Falls and Fire Hole River for instance.
+The most popular falls to visit when trekking is the Lower Yellowstone River Falls, Mystic Falls, Artist Point, South Rim, Moose Falls, and Fire Hole River for instance.

-And there's a lot of Lakes and Rivers in the Park.
-Yellowstone Lake is the largest of the lakes but there's also Lewis Lake, Trout Lake, Shoshone Lake and Heart Lake.
-As the only undammed river in the lower 48 states, the Yellowstone River flows 692 miles through Wyoming, Montana and North Dakota!
+There are a lot of Lakes and Rivers in the Park.
+Yellowstone Lake is the largest of the lakes but there's also Lewis Lake, Trout Lake, Shoshone Lake, and Heart Lake.
+As the only undammed river in the lower 48 states, the Yellowstone River flows 692 miles through Wyoming, Montana, and North Dakota!

-If you then add all the hot wells, springs and bassins that are spread all over the park area you will have your fill of water for a lifetime!
+If you then add all the hot wells, springs, and basins that are spread all over the parking area you will have your fill of water for a lifetime!

 Nature Photography in Yellowstone

-Grand Canyon of the Yellowstone with for example Upper and Lower Loop are popular areas with both guided tours and a lot of trails to trek on your own.
-The nature and dramatic landscape is breathtaking and will give you endless scenery for nature photography.
+Grand Canyon of Yellowstone with for example Upper and Lower Loop are popular areas with both guided tours and a lot of trails to trek on your own.
+The nature and dramatic landscape are breathtaking and will give you endless scenery for nature photography.